-Vehicle Damage, Slip Brake Brake Test, Chassis Control, Adjustment, Wheel Balancing, Shock Diagnostic Methods, Engine Mechanical Status Diagnostics, Accident Data Recording Equipment (UDS) Data Processing, Presentation of Modern Diagnostic Station, where students become familiar with Periodic Technical Review Technology as described below:

-Identification, Testing of accessories, Checking of traction conditions, Devices for measuring noise and used diagnostic tests for establishing conditions of circulation.
+Vehicle Damage, Slip Brake Brake Test, Chassis Control, Adjustment, Wheel Balancing, Shock Diagnostic Methods, Engine Mechanical Status Diagnostics, Accident Data Recording Equipment (UDS) Data Processing, Presentation of Modern Diagnostic Station, where students become familiar with Periodic Technical Review Technology as described below: Identification, Testing of accessories, Checking of traction conditions, Devices for measuring noise and used diagnostic tests for establishing conditions of circulation.

-- Is familiar with the basic tasks, principles and methods of vehicle operation. - Is familiar with the maintenance, repair and wear and tear of the entire vehicle life cycle. - Knows vehicle diagnostic processes, methods, protocols. - Is familiar with modern testing methods, environmental compliance principles and regulations. - Acquire knowledge in various repair technologies.

-- Is able to interpret the results of different test methods. - Is familiar with the process of recording accident data and the associated processing process to perform such a task. - Is able to consult a specialist on various maintenance processes, to consider the risks. - Is able to participate in the design of a modern maintenance process. - Is able to perform planning tasks related to vehicle life cycle.

-- Interested in vehicle operation. - Suitable for taking environmental concerns into account when designing. - Suitable for participating in a multi-field team.

-- Can assess the vehicle diagnostic results responsibly. - Can independently make decisions in vehicle maintenance decisions.
+- a) knowledge: is familiar with the basic tasks, principles and methods of vehicle operation is familiar with the maintenance, repair and wear and tear of the entire vehicle life cycle, knows vehicle diagnostic processes, methods, protocols, is familiar with modern testing methods, environmental compliance principles and regulations, acquire knowledge in various repair technologies, - b) skills: is able to interpret the results of different test methods, is familiar with the process of recording accident data and the associated processing process to perform such a task, is able to consult a specialist on various maintenance processes, to consider the risks, is able to participate in the design of a modern maintenance process, is able to perform planning tasks related to vehicle life cycle - c) attitude: Interested in vehicle operation Suitable for taking environmental concerns into account when designing, Suitable for participating in a multi-field team - d) autonomy and responsibility: Can assess the vehicle diagnostic results responsibly, Can independently make decisions in vehicle maintenance decisions.